 - Developed by Vlasios Voudouris, ACEGES is a decision-support tool for energy policy by means of controlled computational experiments.
 The ACEGES tool is designed to be the foundation for large custom-purpose simulations of the global energy system.
 The ACEGES tool is written in Java and runs on Windows, Mac OS, and Linux platforms.
 It is based on a discrete-event multiagent simulation library (MASON), an evolutionary computation toolkit (ECJ), the R project for statistical computing, the GAMLSS framework for statistical modeling of agent behavioral rules, and (in certain specific cases) the Mathematica kernel.

-AMES Wholesale Power Market Test Bed (Java, Open Source)
+AMES Wholesale Power Market Test Bed (Java/Python, Open Source)

 The AMES Wholesale Power Market Test Bed, developed entirely in Java by an interdisciplinary team of researchers at Iowa State University, is a modular and extensible agent-based computational laboratory for studying the dynamic efficiency and reliability of wholesale power markets restructured in accordance with guidelines issued by the U.S. Federal Energy Regulatory Commission.

 AMES is an acronym for Agent-based Modeling of Electricity Systems.

 AMES models traders with learning capabilities interacting over time in an ISO-managed wholesale power market operating over a transmission grid subject to congestion effects.
 Congestion on the grid is managed by means of locational marginal prices derived from bid/offer-based optimal power flow solutions.

 - AMES is a free open-source tool suitable for research, teaching, and training applications.
 It is designed for the intensive experimental study of small to medium-sized systems